Turnover

 A corporation may create more sales by having a greater working capital turnover ratio, which is good.
 Still, if working capital turnover increases excessively, it can be a sign that a business needs to seek more money to sustain future expansion.

 There is a relatively straightforward approach for calculating the portfolio turnover ratio.
-You can divide the minimum amount of shares purchased or sold by the average assets under management (AUM).
+You can divide the minimum number of shares purchased or sold by the average assets under management (AUM).

 The figure you will get is the fund’s specific portfolio turnover ratio.
 It is necessary to have the same time horizon for the stocks and the AUM.
 Monthly or annual time frames are both acceptable.
 PTR is always expressed as a percentage.